Best AI Video Models in April 2026: Happy Horse 1.0, Seedance 2.0, Veo 3.1, Kling 3.0

 ByteDance's Seedance 2.0 is the only model in this comparison that combines 4K output, 20+ second clips, native audio generation, a physics-based world model, and a commercially licensed API.
 Its dual-branch diffusion Transformer (DB-DiT) gives audio a dedicated generation pathway, enabling rich stereo ambience, foley-quality environmental sound, and music-synchronized cuts that no other model currently matches.

-The @tag reference system — which lets creators cite up to 12 uploaded assets by name directly in prompts (@Image1, @Video1, @Audio1) — provides a level of multi-modal production control without a direct equivalent elsewhere.
+The @tag reference system — which lets creators cite up to 12 uploaded assets by name directly in prompts (@Image1, @Video1, @Audio1) — provides broader multi-modal production control than Happy Horse's reference mode.
 Its extension logic allows 15-second-plus shots to be built up in controlled increments while maintaining character and scene consistency.

 Seedance 2.0 has been subject to heavy content filtering on human face references following legal pressure from entertainment industry stakeholders.
 This affects workflows involving real person likenesses.